dermesser/uvco/README.md

 ### HTTP(S) download via libcurl

 Here we download a single file.
 The `Curl` class is a wrapper around libcurl, and provides a `download` method, which is a generator method returning a `MultiPromise`.
 The `MultiPromise` yields `std::optional<std::string>`, which is a `std::nullopt` once the download has finished.
 An exception is thrown if the download fails.
+To build the `curl-test`, which demonstrates this using a real server, make sure to have `libcurl` and its headers installed.
+CMake should find it automatically.

 Of course, more than one download can be triggered at once: `download()` MultiPromises are independent.

 ```cpp
 #include "integrations/curl/curl.h"